 The main mechanic of the Witch’s Ritual fight is something called the Witch’s Blessing.
 This buff lasts for 60 seconds and allows the affected player to kill Blessed enemies.
 However, a player with the Witch’s Blessing cannot damage Non-Blessed enemies.
 After 60 seconds, the Blessing will turn into the Witch’s Curse and shortly thereafter the player will die.

-To prevent the Witch’s Curse, players must use the sphere at the opposite side of the room to flip their buff/no-buff.
+To prevent the Witch’s Curse, players must use the sphere at the front-center the room to flip their buff/no-buff.
 Players will need to shoot the sphere with someone of the opposite buff state.
 All players will need to be within the effect radius of the sphere or their buff will not be removed/they will not receive the buff.
 The sphere is simply an on/off switch.

 When the crystals spawn, pair off in a Blessed and non-Blessed to destroy the crystals.
 Two players should destroy the crystal on the left, two should focus the crystal in the middle, and two should destroy the one on the right.
 The crystal’s spawn point is random, so you will need to find it.

 Return to the sphere, and if it’s needed, switch the buffs.
 Those players with the Witch’s Blessing should be counting down the seconds and calling out when a switch is required.
 If you find that there are 20 seconds remaining before a switch is needed, but you have a few seconds of downtime, initiate the switch.
 You do not have to wait the full 60 seconds, and it's best not to push the timer if you don't need to.
 That's just inviting mistakes to happen.